SWEG-2016EC-Batch/Pied-Pipers/ETS0925_Meklit_Yemane/hello.cpp/Power.md

-# Problem analysis and algorithm design for power
+# Problem analysis and algorithm design for power calculator

 ## problem analysis: